x64dbg/docs/commands/searching/findasm.md

 ## arguments

 `arg1` Instruction to look for (make sure to use quoted "mov eax, ebx" to ensure you actually search for that instruction).
+You can use [String Formatting](../../introduction/Formatting.rst) here.

 `[arg2]` Address of/inside a memory page to look in.
 When not specified CIP will be used.